TN 53 (02-23)

 signatures and a brief explanation of the reasons for the request.
 If the enrollee

-is unable to give his/her written consent, the person making the request completes
+is unable to give their written consent, the person making the request completes both

-both parts.
-Part I shows why the request is being made and explains why the enrollee
+parts.
+Part I shows why the request is being made and explains why the enrollee cannot

-cannot sign.
-FO personnel should review the request for completeness and accuracy,
+sign.
+FO personnel should review the request for completeness and accuracy, applying

-applying the criteria in the second paragraph above, and, if these criteria are met,
+the criteria in the second paragraph above, and, if these criteria are met, sign the

-sign the request in Part III of the CMS-2384.
-The FO gives one copy to the payer for
+request in Part III of the CMS-2384.
+The FO gives one copy to the payer for the payer's

-his/her records and forwards the request for the program service center for appropriate
+records and forwards the request for the program service center for appropriate action.

 When the CMS-2384 has been processed, the Master Beneficiary Record address field